 The law's vagueness in its own statutory language also indicates that the Cyberspace Administration of China, or the CAC, the designated government enforcement agency, will have broad latitude to direct how the law is interpreted and enforced, thus creating greater uncertainties with regard to the interpretation and application of the law since the government enforcement agency has yet to provide further guidance on the enforcement mechanism of the law.
-If we and the VIE Group are found to have violated the Cyber Security Law of the PRC in a government enforcement action, we and the VIE Group may face severe penalties that may result in monetary losses, losses of access to assets essential for daily operation of our and the VIE Group's business or for the continuance of service provision, and temporary or total disruption of our and the VIE Group's business for an extended period of time.
+If we and the VIE Group are found to have violated the Cyber Security Law of the PRC in a government enforcement action, we and the VIE Group may face severe penalties that may result in monetary losses, losses of access to assets essential for daily operation of our and the VIE Group's business for an extended period of time.
 In addition, the finding of a violation of the Cyber Security Law of the PRC, even if later repealed, may cause damages to our and the VIE Group's reputation and our and the VIE Group's brand name, causing users to lose confidence in our and the VIE Group's service and to refrain from choosing or continuing to use our and the VIE Group's products and services.
 All of these consequences may have a material adverse impact on our and the VIE Group's business, financial condition and results of operations.

 Furthermore, the stringent reporting obligation imposed by the Cyber Security Law of the PRC itself, without a finding of violation, may have a material adverse impact on our and the VIE Group's business and results of operations.
-As we and the VIE Group are obligated by the law to inform our and the VIE Group's users of any security flaw or vulnerability as they are discovered, users may become wary of the existence or frequency of such reports and lose confidence in the security of our and the VIE Group's system, and thus may be discouraged from choosing or continuing to use our and the VIE Group's products and services, even if the security flaws or vulnerabilities are readily fixable and can be easily overcome.
+As we and the VIE Group are obligated by the law to inform our and the VIE Group's users of any security flaw or vulnerability as they are discovered, users may become wary of the existence or frequency of such reports and lose confidence in the security of our and the VIE Group's system, and thus may be discouraged from choosing or continuing to use our and the VIE Group's services, even if the security flaws or vulnerabilities are readily fixable and can be easily overcome.